 NCSBN’s Substance Use Disorder (SUD) Initiative responds to the complex disease of SUD and the nationwide opioid epidemic.
-The NCSBN initiative provides two NCSBN Substance Use Disorder continuing education courses at no cost.
-Other free educational materials are available as well.
-In addition, NCSBN provides information regarding other resources for providers who prescribe opioids.
+The NCSBN initiative includes free educational materials and resources for providers who prescribe opioids.

 Substance Use Disorder encompasses a pattern of behaviors that range from misuse to dependency or addiction, whether it is alcohol, legal drugs or illegal drugs.
 Opioid use has reached epidemic proportions in the United States.
 Currently, more people die from fatal drug overdoses than motor vehicles.